-It is possible to set per-user defaults for dig via \${HOME}/.digrc.
+It is possible to set per-user defaults for dig via f(HOME)/.digrc.
 This file is read and any options in it are applied before the command line arguments.
+The -r option disables this feature, for scripts that need predictable behaviour.